 Bloodbending, which enables the user to control people's bodies, would be this if it were not only usable under a full moon.
 The only way Katara is able to defeat Hama while she is Bloodbending Aang and Sokka is to use Bloodbending herself.
 That said, it is shown that Bloodbending multiple people is difficult, and it's doubtful doing it to a large room was within the capabilities of either woman.

 Bloodbending came back as a true storybreaker in The Legend of Korra, because it was the only way to create an opponent that would be remotely dangerous to Aang in his prime.
-With all four elements at his command and the Avatar state under his control, his opponent Yakone had to be a Bloodbending crime lord who could Bloodbend dozens of people in the middle of the day with his mind, and it was still rather one-sided in Aang's favor.
+With all four elements at his command and the Avatar state under his control, his opponent Yakone had to be a Bloodbending crime lord who could Bloodbend dozens of people in the middle of the day with his mind, without a full moon, and it was still rather one-sided in Aang's favor.
 Likewise, his sons needed the same ability if Korra, having already mastered three out of four elements, was to be believably challenged.

 The Avatar State itself is this.
 The Avatar is already one of the strongest benders around in each of the four elements.
 The Avatar State takes that power and increases it to incalculable levels.
 Aang's ability to enter the state would've been devastating in the original series... if he could use it at will.
 Of if Korra could have used it at all.
 At the end of Season two of The Legend of KorraRaava, the Spirit of Light was destroyed and re-bonded with Korra, completely resetting it.